mshanemc/groceryDemo/README.md

-# Salesforce mobile dev demo
+# Salesforce mobile low-code demo

 ## Deploy to one of my scratch orgs (no CLI or sfdx required!)
 Source repo for our Salesforce mobile webinar.
 To get a copy of the org, click the button.